awilliea/Risk-based_RL_for_Optimal_Trading_Execution/README.md

 source activate <env_name>
 pip install -r requirements.txt
 ```
-However, we revised some part of the tf-agents packages but have not done the pull-request.
-You need to overwrite the tf-agents packages with ours (in this github directory)
+However, we revised some part of the tf-agents package but have not done the pull-request.
+You need to overwrite the tf-agents package with ours (in this github directory)
 ```
 cp -r tf_agents ~/anaconda3/envs/<env_name>/lib/python3.7/site-packages/
 ```